Hesperoyucca whipplei: Uses

 The long leaves of species such as the Y. whipplei are made of strong fibers which can be pounded and scraped to expose long threads which run the length of the leaf.
 The leaves could be processed in many ways to remove the outer layer of leaf material which could be processed into threads and cords, used for basketry, blankets, and sandals.
 Green leaves can be heated over coals or directly on flames to heat the leaves.
 Cooking the leaves removes some of the saponins and allows for easier scraping.
 Ethnographic accounts dating to 1938 describes the preparation of leaves for fibers as any one of the following: boiling or pit roasting of live leaves to be scraped clean or the pounding or soaking of dry leaves expose fibers.
 Shells or stone scrapers were often employed to remove outer leaf material from the fibers.
 Once exposed, these fibers were often soaked in water to soften fiber.
-The fibers could then be twisted into cordage, used as materials in a basket, or woven into sandals.
+The fibers could then be twisted into cordage, used as materials in a basket, woven into sandals, and for making nets.

 Other groups made use of different varieties of yucca species found throughout the American Southwest.
 Archaeological evidence shows use of Yucca shidigera (Mojave yucca) near the area of the Mexico–United States border dating as early as 5,000 years ago.
 Residues of yucca were found on some stone tools in a cave site in Texas indicate that yucca was used to secure stone tools to other materials.
 Ethnographic evidence of the Mogollon has shown the use of the leaves with green leaf matter intact and woven into sandals.
 The green leaves are fire heated and no scraping or further processing occurs to remove fibers, though the spine is removed from the tip.
 The whole green leaves are then tightly woven to shape the bed of the sandal, and secured to the foot with cordage ties.